jrmi/airboardgame/docs/current-backend-api.md

 The exact prefix is `{siteId}/{storePrefix}/{boxId}/{resourceId}/file/{filename}`.
 The client stores this returned string as `{type: "local", content: filePath}` and later resolves it as `${API_BASE}/${filePath}`.

 Ricochet's disk backend generates a random id filename and retains the MIME-derived extension.
-S3-backed deployments may redirect downloads to a CDN, a signed URL, or proxy the bytes.
+S3-backed deployments proxy the bytes by default.
+Set `S3_CDN` to redirect downloads to a CDN; set `S3_PROXY=1` to force proxying even when a CDN is configured.

 ### List files